swfl-coders/website/CONTRIBUTE.md

-# Contributing Guide 👩🏻‍💻👨‍💻
+# Contributing Guidelines 👩🏻‍💻👨🏻‍💻

 Thank you visiting and for your interest in collaborating to this project.

 Please visit our [issues page](https://github.com/swfl-coders/website/issues) for tasks we currently need help with.
-If you find an `issue` you would like to contribute, please comment on it, so others can see someone is already working on this.
-Please remember to make a reference to your `issue number` when you open your pull request.
+If you find an **issue** you would like to contribute, please comment on it, so others can see someone is already working on this.
+Please remember to make a reference to your **issue number** when you open your pull request.

 If none of the issues you see is something you want to help, don't worry, you can still contribute.
-Just open a pull request and use the `enhancement` label.
+Just open a pull request and use the **enhancement** label.

 ## GIT & GitHub